Summer is here! And so are the kids! No matter whether you are a stay-at-home mom, homeshcooling mom, work-outside-the-home mom, summer is different!

 Since the meaning of the word “healthy” depends on whom you talk to here are some other ideas…

-- Health Warrior Chia Bars (gluten free).
+- Health Warrior Chia Bars pack of 15 (gluten free).
 This variety pack has three flavors: coconut, mango and acai berry.

-- Stacy’s Pita Chips A pack of three flavors: plain, parmesan garlic & herb, cinnamon sugar.
+- Stacy’s Pita Chips A pack of 24.
+Three flavors: plain, parmesan garlic & herb, cinnamon sugar.

 - Keto Bark Dark Almond